porglezomp-misc/mgattozzi.github.io/_posts/2016-10-15-rust-haskell.md

 dependencies for your Rust code.

-I'm hoping that examples like this will allow Rust users in the future to leverage the power Haskell has such as infinite lists in their code or vice versa and allowing Haskell to have a type safe fast language when speed truly is critical.
+I'm hoping that examples like this will allow Rust users in the future to leverage the power Haskell has, such as infinite lists, in their code or vice versa and allowing Haskell to have a type safe fast language when speed truly is critical.